-• The City will try to maintain a diversified and stable revenue system to shelter it from short run fluctuations in any one-revenue source.
+The City will try to maintain a diversified and stable revenue system to shelter it from short run fluctuations in any onerevenue source.

-- The City will follow an aggressive policy of collecting revenues, augmented in Fiscal Year 2002 by the implementation of the City's new cashiering system. - The City will establish all user charges and fees at a level closely related to the full cost (operating, direct, indirect and capital) of providing the service.
+- The City will follow an aggressive policy of collecting revenues as established in 2002 using the City's cashiering system. - The City will establish all user charges and fees at a level closely related to the full cost (operating, direct, indirect and capital) of providing the service.
 The City will continue to review fees/charges periodically.